jimd1989/boar/README.md

     n 108
     n 120

 A chord of sines should be playing now.
 These are the fundamental carrier waves.
-Each one of them has an associated modulator wave that can be adjusted through calls to the `p` and `m` functions.
-The argument to `p` sets the pitch ratio between a carrier and its modulator.
-If the carrier is oscillating at 440hz, then `p 2.0` will make its modulator 880hz:
+Each one of them has an associated modulator wave that can be adjusted through calls to the `P` and `L` functions.
+The argument to `P` sets the pitch ratio between a carrier and its modulator.
+If the carrier is oscillating at 440hz, then `P 2.0` will make its modulator 880hz:

-    p 2.0
+    P 2.0

 You shouldn't hear any change in the sound yet, because the modulation depth is set to 0.0.
-The intensity of modulation is addressed through the `m` command.
+The intensity of modulation is addressed through the `L` command.
 Setting it to 1.0 means that the carrier frequency (f<sub>c</sub>) will be offset by the modulating frequency (f<sub>m</sub>) to the full extent of f<sub>m</sub>, since f<sub>m</sub> × 1.0 = f<sub>m</sub>.
 In other words, the f<sub>c</sub> valued at 440hz is having its frequency modulated ±880hz in a cycle of 880hz:

-    m 1.0
+    L 1.0

 The modulation should result in a squareish tone: almost like a church organ.